 Seton Hall University is committed to programs of Equal Employment Opportunity and Affirmative Action (EEO/AA).
 The University has a responsibility to create and maintain a working and learning environment that is free of unlawful discrimination and that assures the fair and equitable treatment of all employees and students.
 EEO/AA programs are consistent with our Catholic educational mission and enjoy a high priority among our institutional goals and objectives.
-Seton Hall administers all University policies and programs in accordance with our Catholic mission and the teachings of the Catholic Church.
+The University reserves the right to administer and apply all policies, programs and benefits in a manner consistent with its Catholic identity and the teachings of the Catholic Church.

 The University supports and implements all state and federal anti-discrimination laws, including Presidential Executive Order 11246 as amended, which prohibits discrimination in employment by institutions with federal contracts; Titles VI and VII of the 1964 Civil Rights Act, which prohibits discrimination against students and individuals on the basis of race, color, religion, national origin and/or sex; Title IX of the Education Amendments of 1972, which prohibits discrimination against students and individuals on the basis of sex (including sexual harassment and sexual assault/violence); Vietnam Era Veterans' Rehabilitation Assistance Act of 1974, which requires affirmative action to employ and advance in employment qualified disabled veterans of the Vietnam Era; Equal Pay Act of 1963, which prohibits discrimination in salaries; Lily Ledbetter Fair Pay Act of 2009 which prohibits discrimination in pay; Age Discrimination in Employment Acts of 1967 and 1975, which prohibits discrimination on the basis of age, as well as Sections 503 and 504 of the Rehabilitation Act of 1973 and Americans with Disabilities Act of 1990, which prohibits discrimination on the basis of disability or perceived disability; Title II of the Genetic Information Non-Discrimination Act of 2008 (GINA), which protects individuals from employment discrimination based on genetic information and also restricts the acquisition and disclosure of genetic information; and the New Jersey Law Against Discrimination, N.J.S.A.
 10:5-1, et seq.